delucca/template/doc/adl/README.md

 ## Why

-Any system organically make architecture decisions, but only some wrote those decisions down.
-Having a log of those decisions is the most efficient way to keep track of architectural changes and the current state of our application.
+Any system organically makes architecture decisions, but only some wrote those decisions down.
+Having a log of those decisions is the most efficient way to keep track of architectural changes and our application's current state.
 By doing so, new contributors can easily understand the underlying architecture of our system.

 ## What is an AD

-An [architecture decision (AD)][architecture-decision-wikipedia] is a software design choice that addresses a functional or non-functional requiremen that is architecturally significant.
+An [architecture decision (AD)][architecture-decision-wikipedia] is a software design choice that addresses a functional or non-functional requirement that is architecturally significant.

 ## What is an ADR

-An architecture decision record (ADR) captures a single AD, such as often done when writting personal notes or meeting minutes.
+An architecture decision record (ADR) captures a single AD, often done when writing personal notes or meeting minutes.

 ## What is an ADL